VeronicaHurtado/FinTech-Module12-Challenge/report.md

   * High-risk loan = `1.00`
   * Average/Total = `1.00`

+This model is able to predict the "Healthy loan" category with both precision and recall scores of `100%`, while predicting the "High-risk loan" category with an `87%` precision and a `100%` recall.
+Although the precision could be more accurate, the recall has improved considerably for the minority class, thus reducing the number of False Negatives.

 * *False Positives*: Number of transactions incorrectly identified as High-risk loans = 91
 * *False Negatives*: Number of transactions incorrectly identified as Healthy loans = 2